-Dear Mr. Electrician: How do I install a surge protection device for my whole house?
-What is the best surge protector that will protect my computer from lightning?
+Dear Mr. Electrician: What is the best surge protector that will protect my computer from lightning and how do I install it?

-Answer: Methods to install a whole house surge protector vary slightly between devices.
+Answer: Methods to install a whole house surge protector vary slightly between devices, and the main electrical panel.
 However compared to other electrical wiring tasks installing a surge protector on your main electrical panel is relatively easy, though hazardous because of the live electrical components that you have to work around.
-NOTE: Text links below go to applicable products on other websites or my own posts.
+NOTE: Text links below go to applicable products on EBay, Amazon, and EMP Shield.

 A type 1 surge protection device is rated for the line side of an electrical service before the main disconnect.
 This type would most likely be installed by the power company.